teoAmico/easy-issue-tracking-system/README.md

-easy-issue-tracker-system
+Tickets an easy issue tracking system
 =========================

- It is an application that manages and maintains lists of issues, as needed by developers team
+ Tickets is an application that manages and maintains lists of issues, as needed by developers team

+Install Instruction:

+- Create a mysql db using the file db/tksdb.sql

+- Configure db settings in application/config/database.php

+- Configure your base url in application/config/config.php

+,,,

+ Default username: admin
+ Default password: password
+,,,